 The Green Mortgage Insurance Premium (Green MIP) provides a strong incentive for FHA multifamily borrowers to adopt one of several approved green building standards.
 A total of \$38.2 billion in multifamily mortgage insurance for green projects has been endorsed for 1,413 developments with 281,000 units of multifamily housing since the Green MIP was introduced in 2016.
-Green MIP borrowers must also commit to benchmarking utilities and achieve a minimum 75 Energy Star score in the Environmental Protection Agency's (EPA) Portfolio Manager.
+19 Green MIP borrowers must also commit to benchmarking utilities and achieve a minimum 75 Energy Star score in the Environmental Protection Agency's (EPA) Portfolio Manager.

 Benchmarking.
-HUD's primary benchmarking initiative is the Multifamily Better Buildings Challenge, part of the DOE's Better Buildings Challenge.
+HUD's primary benchmarking initiative is the Multifamily Better Buildings Challenge (Multifamily BBC), part of the Department of Energy's (DOE) Better Buildings Challenge.
 Its goal is to support participating partners who have made a commitment to reducing their portfolio-wide energy consumption by at least 20 percent over 10 years through the use of better utility usage data collection and tracking methods.
 There are 92 Multifamily BBC partners, accounting for approximately 553,400 units of public and assisted housing (accounting for 23 percent of those programs' units).
 As of 2020, 70 percent of multifamily partners are successfully benchmarking, producing actionable data on over 400,000 multifamily units.
-As a result, the multifamily program has facilitated over 21 trillion British thermal units (Btus) of documented energy savings.
+As a result, the multifamily program has facilitated over 21 billion British thermal units (Btus) of documented energy savings, equating to about \$54 of energy savings for every \$1 in

-&lt;sup>17 Ariel Drehobl, Lauren Ross, and Roxana Ayala, How High Ar Household Energy Cost Burdens?
+18 Ariel Drehobl, Lauren Ross, and Roxana Ayala, How High Are Household Energy Cost Burdens?
 An Assessment of National and Metropolitan Energy Burden across the United States, September 2020, American Council for an Energy-Efficient Economy.

-&lt;sup>18 HUD Office of Multifamily Housing, Internal Green MIP Report, Through 2021, Quarter 2.
+19 HUD Office of Multifamily Housing, Internal Green MIP Report, Through 2021, Quarter 2.